robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 Scientific texts often require special characters, e.g. Greek letters, mathematical and physical symbols etc.<br>

 The UTF-8 standard, developed and maintained by _Unicode Consortium_, enables the use of characters across languages and computer platforms.
 The encoding is defined as RFC document 3629 of the Network Working group [@rfc3629] and as ISO standard ISO/IEC 10646:2014 [@international_organization_for_standardization_iso/iec_2014].
-Specifications of Unicode and code charts are provided on the Unicode homopage (<http://www.unicode.org/>).<br>
+Specifications of Unicode and code charts are provided on the Unicode homepage (<http://www.unicode.org/>).<br>

-In Pandoc mardown documents, Unicode characters such as °, α , ä , Å can be inserted directly and passed to the different output documents.
-For the correct processing of UTF-8 encoding in LATEX, the use of the `--latex-engine=xelatex` option is necessary, further the use of an appropiate font.
+In Pandoc markdown documents, Unicode characters such as °, α , ä , Å can be inserted directly and passed to the different output documents.
+For the correct processing of UTF-8 encoding in LATEX, the use of the `--latex-engine=xelatex` option is necessary, further the use of an appropriate font.
 The Times-like XITS font (<https://github.com/khaledhosny/xits-math>) for high quality typesetting of scientific texts can be set in the LATEX template:

 ```
 \usepackage{unicode-math}